gmbows/WikiBot/README.md

 `!getpage mineral categories`: Display a list of categories that the [Mineral](https://en.wikipedia.org/wiki/Mineral) article is present in.

 #### Links
-`!random links`: Select an article at random, and display the links present in the article.
+`!random links`: Select an article at random, and display the list of articles linked to by this article.

+#### Linkshere
+`!random linkshere`: Select an article at random, and display the list of articles that link to this article.

 *Note: Due to the maximum embed size of 6000 characters, WikiBot will ask for confirmation if a command would require multiple messages to fit the full query result.*